TERMS OF BUSINESS

 “Investor Introduction” has the meaning set out in Schedule 1 and “Introduce”, “Introduces” and “Introduced” when referring to potential investors shall be construed accordingly;

-“NED Introduction” has the meaning set out in Schedule 1 and “Introduce”, “Introduces” and “Introduced” when referring to Non-Executive Directors shall be construed accordingly;
+“NED Introduction” has the meaning set out in Schedule 1 and “Introduce”, “Introduces” and “Introduced” when referring to Non-Executive Directors or advisors shall be construed accordingly;

 “On-Boarding” means the on-boarding process as set out in clause 2.3;